 EDUC 300 and either PHIL 214 or HIST 214 required for participation in the learning community.

-Course instructors for this learning community are Associate Director of the Bonner Center for Service and Learning Tania Boster, Professor of Music Education Jody Kerchner, and Associate Professor of Philosophy Kate Thomson-Jones.
+Course instructors for this learning community are Associate Director of the Bonner Center for Community-Engaged Learning, Teaching, and Research Tania Boster, Professor of Music Education Jody Kerchner, and Associate Professor of Philosophy Kate Thomson-Jones.

 Jody Kerchner, instructor